-My first impression of Kuala Lumpur was somewhat distorted.
-After a week in Myanmar where the buildings are run down, wifi is sparse and toilets are questionable, we were relieved to touch down in a big, clean city.
+My first impression of Kuala Lumpur (more affectionately known as KL) was somewhat distorted.
+After just over a week in Myanmar where the buildings are run down, wifi is sparse and toilets are questionable, we were relieved to touch down in a big, clean city.
 Our uber picked us up from the airport about 1.30am and we drove through the city seeing the tall skyscrapers surrounded by fog and with all their lights off.
 It didn’t feel real.

 The next morning we were up bright and early to meet our friend Solene who we spent time with in Koh Phangan and Koh Tao and three girls from her room; Alice, Joy and another girl who’s name I can’t remember.
 Solene had planned a full morning of activities before the storm was due to come in.